If you were in Anderson Tractor Supply on Feb. 23, 2020 you may have heard some c-r-a-z-y sounds – pug squeals, not barks, but squeals.

 “Your pet sitting, dog walking, poop scooping specialists!”

 P.S.
-We’re scheduling spring break and summer vacation pet sitting visits now.
+It’s the end of January and we’re scheduling spring break and summer vacation pet sitting visits now.
 If you’d like to talk to us about our pet sitting services, call us at 765-744-5688.
 We service Muncie, Yorktown, Anderson and New Castle, Indiana areas.